Datasets are the most important part of a deep learning project. A model can

 Our dataset formats aim to be easily understood by humans; it therefore puts

-more emphasis on clarity than it does on efficiency.
+more emphasis on clarity than it does on efficiency compared to most other

 If you have very large datasets, for which efficiency is necessary, please contact